antsmartian/lets-build-express/chap04/CHAP04.md

 Run the application, go and hit `/` -- you see `wow hello world` in console.

 The source code of the entire chapter is in the same folder, go ahead and play around.

+##### Note
+If you knew express already `Router` has a `use` function.
+Actually we had created `use` function on `Router` but for solving different problem.
+Don't worry, we will use the same function to achieve what express's Router's `use` actually does.

 In the next chapter, we will actually implement our `send` function.